 Remember, it is up to the company to decide if they want to collect the insurance premiums for quitting early.
 Not only do you have to pay back your insurance premiums, but the companies as well.

 Insurance premiums are not cheap.
 Therefore, it’s best to wait a minimum of 30 days before quitting your job.

 Can you go on unemployment after maternity leave?

 You can go on unemployment after maternity leave if you are fired or otherwise terminated from your position.
 However, you cannot go on unemployment after maternity leave if you quit.
 Some states will allow you to take unemployment for a good cause reason.

-In some cases, you may come back from maternity leave and your position was filled by someone else.
+Sometimes, you may come back from maternity leave, and someone else filled your position.
 The company forced you out of your position, so you should be able to collect unemployment.

 However, you can’t just quit your job without a good reason and collect unemployment.
 Unemployment is designed to support people with unique or unforeseen situations that result in a loss of income.

 Simply quitting because you don’t want to work or to be a stay-at-home parent doesn’t usually cut it.